nomilous/ipso/README.md

         #
-        # define a module that exports a list of functions
+        # define a module that exports two class definitions
-        # ------------------------------------------------
+        # --------------------------------------------------
         #
-        # * The function is run immediatly and the result is exported as
+        # * The function is run immediatly and the result is
-        #   the module definition
+        #   exported as the module definition.
         #
-        # * mock() is defined in the module scope to enable creating mocks
-        #  that can be injected into subsequent tests
+        # * Mock() (capital 'M') creates mock classes
         #
+        # * .with() can be used to defined base function and
+        #   property stubs.
+        #
+        # * The mock entity can be injected by tag/name for
+        #   per test configuration of function expectations
+        #   using .does()
+        #

         missing: ->

-            SubClass1: mock 'Subclass1'
-            SubClass2: mock 'Subclass2'
+            ClassName: Mock 'ClassName'
+            Another:   Mock('Another').with(...)